ingredio/NLP_utils/causality_inference/README.md

 Sentence|Annotated_causal
 -|-
-Whatever the mechanism , active smoking is an important modifiable factor that seems to be associated with a poor response to MTX .|1
+Whatever the mechanism , active smoking is an important modifiable factor that seems to be associated with a poor response to MTX.|1
 Data were collected on the incidence of POAF lasting more than 5 minutes and secondary outcomes , including the length of hospitalization , guideline adherence rate , adverse events , and timeliness of POAF treatment .|0

 ## Usage